The Non-Negotiable: CPA License

 Coming from Financial Audit

-Advantages: You have audit methodology and CPA.
-Gap: Need IT/security knowledge.
-Action: Get CISA, take AICPA SOC training, and network with IT audit teams internally.
+Advantages: you have audit methodology and often CPA progress.
+Gap: you need IT and security knowledge.
+Action: get CISA, take AICPA SOC training, and network with IT audit teams internally.

 Coming from IT/Security

-Advantages: Deep technical knowledge.
-Gap: Likely no CPA or audit background.
-Action: Get CISA, partner with a CPA firm as a technical specialist, or pursue CPA (long path).
+Advantages: you have deep technical knowledge.
+Gap: you may lack CPA or audit background.
+Action: get CISA, partner with a CPA firm as a technical specialist, or pursue CPA if you want the signer path.

 Fresh Out of College

-Advantages: Trainable, energetic.
-Gap: No experience or certs yet.
-Action: Apply to Big 4/mid-tier as associate, pass CPA within 1-2 years, get exposure to SOC 2 audits.
+Advantages: you are trainable and can build the right foundation early.
+Gap: no experience or certifications yet.
+Action: apply to Big 4 or mid-tier risk advisory, pass CPA within 1-2 years, and get exposure to SOC 2 audits.

 Frequently Asked Questions